 If you can only create one trailer, make sure it’s the gameplay one.
 Give players a taste of what they can expect from your game.
 Don’t disable the HUD element, keep it real and manage player expectations.
 After all, the whole point of a trailer is to give people a sneak peek at what they can expect from your game.

 But, most importantly, have fun with it!
 Creating a trailer can be a lot of work, but it’s also a great opportunity to showcase your game and get people excited about it.
-So, let your creative juices flow and make a trailer that will leave a lasting impression.

-You know what they say, “a picture is worth a thousand words.”
+“A picture is worth a thousand words.”
 But when it comes to in-game screenshots, it’s worth even more.
 These screenshots can make or break a player’s decision to buy your game.
 Nobody wants to be tricked into buying a game with fake screenshots that promise things that aren’t achievable in the actual game.

 Back in the day, we used to have a whole word for fake in-game screenshots: “bullshots”.
 Can you believe it?
 Thankfully, times have changed, and this idea now seems more ill-advised than ever.
 Not only will players refund your game, but they will also leave a bad review.